Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Resolved SED fitting

 \subsection{2D maps of host galaxy properties}

-Figure \ref{fig:SED_fitting_maps} displays the resulting spatially resolved maps of relevant galaxy parameters, computed in \texttt{CIGALE} as the likelihood-weighted mean of the priors: stellar mass ($M_{\star}$), and the average SFRs computed over the last 10 Myr and 100 Myr in the top row (SFR10 and SFR100, respectively); stellar dust attenuation ($A_{V,{\rm star}}$), stellar age ($t_{\rm age}$), and reduced $\chi^2$ in the bottom row.
-Table \ref{tab:sed_properties} summarizes the main physical properties for the most relevant regions (i.e., bulge and clumps), extracted using dedicated apertures (shown in Fig. \ref{fig:Pa_beta_reconstructed} for a better visualization), and for the whole galaxy.
-In particular, for the bulge we adopt an aperture of 0.25$''$-diameter, corresponding to twice the bulge effective radius (i.e. $R_{\rm e,Bulge}$\,$\simeq$\,1 kpc; Pulsoni et al., in prep.).
-As a consequence, all cumulative physical properties inferred hereafter for the bulge (i.e,. $M_{\star}$ and all SFRs) are computed by summing all values over the pixels within the bulge aperture, and multiplying by two the resulting sum value.
-The Clumps A and C roughly correspond to the regions covered by the Clump-N and Clump-S MSA shutters (see Fig. \ref{fig:Nircam_RGB_and_prism}), respectively.
+Figure \ref{fig:SED_fitting_maps} displays the resulting spatially resolved maps of relevant galaxy parameters, computed in \texttt{CIGALE} as the likelihood-weighted mean of the following priors: stellar mass ($M_{\star}$), average SFRs computed over the last 10 Myr and 100 Myr (SFR10 and SFR100, respectively); stellar dust attenuation ($A_{V,{\rm star}}$); stellar age ($t_{\rm age}$); and reduced $\chi^2$.
+Table \ref{tab:sed_properties} summarizes the main physical properties for the most relevant regions (i.e., bulge and clumps), extracted using dedicated apertures (Fig. \ref{fig:Pa_beta_reconstructed}), and for the whole galaxy.
+In particular, for the central red compact core, we adopted a 0.25\arcsec-diameter aperture, corresponding to twice its effective radius.
+This was measured by modeling the F444W image with GALFIT \citep{galfit}, using a double S\'ersic profile \citep{SersicProfile} (Pulsoni et al., in prep.).
+One of the two components was used to reproduce the extended disk (S\'ersic index $n_{\rm disk} = 0.35\pm0.01$, $R_{\rm e,disk} = 6.5\pm\,0.2$ kpc), while the other was used to reproduce the central mass concentration ($n_{\rm core} = 1.16\pm0.06$, $R_{\rm e,core} = 1.01\pm\,0.14$ kpc).
+With $n_{\rm core} = 1.16\pm0.06$, the central core is best classified as either a disky- or pseudo-bulge (\citealt{KormendyKennicutt2004}; detailed discussion will be presented in Pulsoni et al., in prep.).
+In the remainder of the paper, we simply refer to this central component as ``bulge,'' with no attempt to interpret its dynamical nature, which is beyond the purpose of this paper.